 But we want a bit more!
 Not more words, not more policies, what we need is more action!
 We are calling for a national demonstration to defend the health service, that has the backing of the trade union movement and also groups like this up and down the country, to come together to make it plain that we're not prepared to see the destruction and privatisation of the National Health Service.
 We also want the unions to be calling for industrial action to fight every job and every service cut that takes place.

 Lastly, as a first step - and a real first step to defend the national health service - we are calling for a 24 HOUR GENERAL STRIKE to bring down this Tory government, to really save our National Health Service!

-Walter Armstrong - President of the Jarrow Conservative Association
+Jarrow Conservative Association

 Thank you Roger.
 I should explain that I'm not a millionaire and I don't come from London.
 I was born in Jarrow and still live in Jarrow, and as Roger said I am president of the 'Jarrow Conservative Association', but I am just speaking for myself, I have no authority to speak on behalf of the conservative party.